jokelbaf/Sanya-Nya/Readme.md

 3. Create an application on [Discord Developer Portal](https://discord.com/developers/applications).
 4. Invite your newly created bot to your server with url which you can generate on application settings page.
 5. Go to [railway.app](https://railway.app), connect your GitHub account and deploy your cloned repo.
-6. Set your bot token ad an enviromental variable named `BOT_TOKEN` on Railway.
+6. Set your bot token as an enviromental variable named `BOT_TOKEN` on Railway.
 7. You are done!

 **Important:** If you are going to host this bot by yourself, I highly recommend to use **your** lavalink server hosted by **you** or on a **hosting**.
 I'm too lazy to look for ways of doing it but you should definitely come up with something.